 Nowadays, we hear about carbohydrate all the time.

 Foods that contain carbohydrate raise blood glucose.
-By keeping track of how many carbohydrates you eat and setting a limit for your maximum amount to eat, you can help to keep your blood glucose levels in your target range.
+By keeping track of how many grams of carbohydrate you eat and setting a limit for your maximum amount to eat, you can help to keep your blood glucose levels in your target range.
 You may also be interested in our book, Diabetes Carbohydrate and Fat Gram Guide, 3rd Edition.

 Did you know there are three main types of carbohydrate?
 There are